moulson/CS2-Bot-Improver/README.md

 ### How to run the plugin well on workshop maps

 Add `-disable_workshop_command_filtering` to your launch options

-### How to disable agent skins, music kits, knife skins, and gloves

-1. Open the root of CS2 and navigate to `game/csgo/addons/counterstrikesharp/plugins`
-2. Rename the `BotRandomizer` folder to `BotRandomizer_disabled`

 ### How to surf normally